 - GPT-4, GPT-3.5 (older OpenAI): September 2021

 The more important thing to understand about these cutoffs is not the dates themselves.
 It is what makes it into training data in the first place.
-Training datasets skew heavily toward high-authority sources: major publications, Wikipedia, Reddit, GitHub, large industry sites.
-An individual small business website — even a well-built one — is statistically unlikely to appear in training data regardless of the cutoff date.
-The cutoff tells you when the data collection stopped.
-It says nothing about whether your site met the threshold to be included.
+Based on what is publicly known about how large training datasets are assembled, they tend to weight heavily toward high-authority sources: major publications, Wikipedia, Reddit, GitHub, large industry sites.
+The exact selection criteria are proprietary, but the pattern is consistent enough that most practitioners treat it as a working assumption: an individual small business website, even a well-built one, is unlikely to carry much weight in training data regardless of the cutoff.
+The cutoff tells you when collection stopped.
+It says little about whether your site was meaningfully included.

 What this means for your business